Reusable Sanitary and Incontinence Aid Study

 In Australia, approximately 660 million disposable nappies, sanitary and incontinence products go to landfill each year, accounting for between 5 to 15 per cent of all household waste sent to landfill.

-We are undertaking a feasibility study into local government reusable sanitary and incontinence programs, alongside six other councils.
+We undertook a feasibility study into local government reusable sanitary and incontinence programs, alongside six other councils.

 • better understand how we can help reduce the volume of disposable sanitary and incontinence products sent to landfill